Frequently Asked Questions

 What do I need to bring?

-A complete packing list will be available to download from here by February 15th.
+A complete packing list will be available to download from this website when participant registration opens.

 Are there any scholarships available?